OverflowCat/logseq-partial-sync/README.md

 Copy [custom.js](./custom.js) in this project, and replace the first two lines with your own `Endpoint` and `Bearer`.

 Manually put the `custom.js` to`GRAPH_PATH/logseq/custom.js` of all the copies of your graph.
 Then you can sync a page accross your devices.

+## License

+MIT.